zeh/as3/README.md

 Contents of notable importance:

 * `com.zehfernando.net.assets.AssetLibrary` - Dynamic Asset library manager.
+Used for loading XMLs, JSONs and stuff, and keeping them in memory and accessible in a static context.

-* `com.zehfernando.data.Color` - Helpful color class.
+* `com.zehfernando.data.Color` - Helpful color class, for quicker manipulation.

+* `com.zehfernando.models.GameLooper` - A class for proper code looping, especially for games.
+ENTER_FRAME on steroids.

+* `com.zehfernando.input.binding.KeyActionBinder` - A class for binding more abstract "actions" to Keyboard or GameInput (game controller) events.
+Used for easier game input in things like the OUYA (uses AIR).

 * `com.zehfernando.display.components.RichTextSprite` - TLE-based rich text element.
 Powerful, but still lacking some features.